kaicataldo/eleventy-plugin-jsx/README.md

 [![npm](https://img.shields.io/npm/v/eleventy-plugin-jsx.svg?style=flat-square)](https://www.npmjs.com/package/eleventy-plugin-jsx/)
 [![node](https://img.shields.io/node/v/eleventy-plugin-jsx.svg?style=flat-square)](https://nodejs.org/en/)

-A plugin that allows you to use JSX as a templating language for Eleventy.
+A plugin that allows you to use JSX as a templating language for Eleventy, using JavaScript or TypeScript.
 This is currently experimental, and relies on unstable Eleventy APIs.

 This plugin is purposefully limited to using JSX as a templating language for static sites.
 If you're interested in a more Gatsby or Next-like experience with hydration of interactive components on the client, check out [`eleventy-plugin-react`](https://github.com/kaicataldo/eleventy-plugin-react)!